piskvorky/gensim/docs/_sources/tut2.txt

 ..
 [2] Asuncion, A., 2009.
 On Smoothing and Inference for Topic Models.

 ..
 [3] Yao, Mimno, McCallum, 2009.
-Efficient Methods for Topic Model Inference on Streaming Document Collections
+Efficient Methods for Topic Model Inference on Streaming Document Collections.

+..
+[4] Halko, Martinsson, Tropp.
+2009.
+Finding structure with randomness.